Vancouver's neighbor to the south has it all: food, culture, and nature.

 4 With wildlife guides on board, Vancouver Whale Watch ferries passengers onto the Salish Sea to spot orcas, humpbacks, and other majestic whales amid striking maritime scenery.
 Harbor seals and bald eagles may also put in appearances.

 5 The Richmond Olympic Oval, home of the speed-skating events during the Vancouver 2010 Winter Games, now operates as a public multisport arena.
-An interactive exhibit slated to open in September will offer bobsled and ski-jump simulations.
+At the museum you can test your skills and accuracy on interactive hockey and soccer nets.

-This article was first published in September 2016.
+This article was first published in September 2016 and updated in February 2019.
 Some facts my have aged gracelessly.
 Please call ahead to verify information.